ZezetuSibara/PhysicianPortal-Hub/README.md

 Database: MySQL.

 # 5 Set Up of Development Environment:
-We install the necessary tools and dependencies for the chosen web stack.
+We install the necessary tools and dependencies for the choosen web stack.
 This include code editors (e.g., Visual Studio Code), version control systems (e.g., Git), and development servers.

 # 6 Test Your Portfolio: